 Banks in Singapore are increasingly teaming up with start-ups, and fintech innovation labs are springing up across the city state.
 Aylen is leading UBS’s local fintech efforts via its Evolve unit, which was launched in 2015 and offers an incubation and acceleration programme to start-ups in the Asian wealth management sector.
 Aylen is a UBS veteran.
 He joined the firm as a developer in London in 2000 and moved to the US in 2007, where he worked in several IT outsourcing and business development roles, according to his public profile.
 Aylen relocated to Singapore in 2015 to take the helm at Evolve.

-Seth leads digital strategy and transformation for OCBC's regional consumer franchise and Bank of Singapore, and is responsible for the overall management of online, mobile and ATM channels.
-He moved to the bank in 2010 as head of e-business, following a four-year stint at McKinsey & Co as an engagement manager.
-To join Seth’s team at OCBC, you need to prove that you’re a “rebel”, he told us last year.
+Seth leads the overall digital business and transformation for OCBC's global consumer business, and runs the firm’s fintech, innovation and partnership efforts at The Open Vault, according to his LinkedIn profile.
+He’s recently also been put in charge of OCBC's digital challenger bank, FRANK by OCBC.
+To join Seth’s team at OCBC, you need to prove that you’re a “rebel”, he told us previously.
 “I want to hire people who are going to introduce new ideas into the bank in a risk-mitigated manner”.

 Kieran Ebbs, CIO global banking, commercial banking and corporate finance, Standard Chartered

 Asia-focused Stan Chart bases a lot of its global CIOs and technology heads in Singapore.
 Ebbs started in his current role in 2017 after previously spending three years as CIO of global banking technology, according to his LinkedIn profile.
 The veteran technologist has worked at several other banks since 1984 including Deutsche Bank, ABN AMRO, RBS, and most recently HSBC, where he was the London-based global head of finance, regulatory and data services technology from 2010 to 2016.